Back to Wood Floor Fitting

 Air contains a certain amount of moisture.
 When it gets hotter, water vapours everywhere begin to evaporate and goes where?
 That’s right, in the air.
 So the amount of moisture in the air depends on the temperature changes and the atmospheric conditions.

-So, relative humidity or RH is used to measure the amount of water vapours in the air compared to the maximum amount it can hold at a given temperature and is expressed in percentages.
+So, relative humidity or RH is used to measure the number of water vapours in the air compared to the maximum amount it can hold at a given temperature and is expressed in percentages.

 Wood Moisture Content